Questions: D/M/W/ESB Subcontractor Utilization

 - Who do I contact if I have questions about this procedure?

-- How is the Non-Utilization or Under-Utilization of identified M/W/ESB Subcontractors enforced after contract award on construction contracts?
+- How is the Non-Utilization or Under-Utilization of identified D/M/W/ESB Subcontractors enforced after contract award on construction contracts?

 - What happens if a contractor does not comply with these requirements?